amethystaurora-robo/Rare_event_algorithms/README.md

 1. (F. Ragone, personal communication, 2025)

 2. Ragone F, Bouchet F. Computation of extreme values of time averaged observables in climate models with large deviation techniques.
 J Stat Phys.
 2020;179(5-6):1637-65. doi:10.1007/s10955-019-02429-7.

+3. Mehling, O., Börner, R. and Lucarini, V., 2024.
+Limits to predictability of the asymptotic state of the Atlantic Meridional Overturning Circulation in a conceptual climate model.
+Physica D: Nonlinear Phenomena, 459, p.134043.